History of YouTube: Continued growth and functionality (2007–2013)

 In June 2008, Annotations were introduced.
 Users were able to add text boxes and speech bubbles at any desired location and custom sizes in various colours, and optionally with a link and short pausing, allowing for interactive videos.
 In February 2009, the feature was extended to allow for collaboration, meaning uploaders could invite others to edit their video's annotations.
 On May 2, 2017, annotations were locked from editing, and on January 15, 2019, they were entirely shut down.

 Since October 2008, deep linking to a playback position through a timestamped URL is possible.
 A new "theatre view" mode was added as well, allowing the video player to optionally extend over both page columns.

 As part of the "TestTube" program which allows users to opt to use experimental site features, a comment search feature accessible under /comment_search was implemented in October 2009.
 YouTube Feather was introduced in December as a lightweight alternative website front-end intended for countries with limited internet speeds.
 Both were removed subsequently.

 In November 2008, YouTube reached an agreement with MGM, Lions Gate Entertainment, and CBS, allowing the companies to post full-length films and television episodes on the site, accompanied by advertisements in a section for US viewers called "Shows".
 The move was intended to create competition with websites such as Hulu, which features material from NBC, Fox, and Disney.

 YouTube was awarded a 2008 Peabody Award and cited as being "a 'Speakers' Corner' that both embodies and promotes democracy".

 In early 2009, YouTube registered the domain www.youtube-nocookie.com for videos embedded on United States federal government websites.
+It is currently used in "privacy-preserving mode", an option available for embedded videos, allowing for video playback without the need to accept cookies from YouTube, as well as allowing users to watch videos without affecting their watch history or suggestions on YouTube.com.

 In November of the same year, YouTube launched a version of "Shows" available to UK viewers, offering around 4,000 full-length shows from more than 60 partners.

 In April 2009, YouTube launched their earliest HTML5 video player experiments.

+In May 2009, YouTube retired the legacy account system that was built before the acquisition by Google, in favour of the Google account system.
+Since then, new YouTube user names can only be registered through Google accounts.

 Throughout 2009, the alphabetical sorting of YouTube's "AudioSwap" feature helped popularizing Alexander Perls' "009 Sound System" music project through frequent use in videos.

 In June 2009, YouTube XL was launched.
 It was a front-end for viewing and browsing on television sets, and as such, for use on stationary game consoles with web browser, such as the Nintendo Wii.
 Its appearance varied depending on device.